 The Turks and Caicos Islands were severely impacted by Hurricane Irma on 7 September 2017 and the island of Grand Turk was further affected by the passing of Hurricane Maria on 22 September 2017.
 Commercial flights have resumed in and out of Providenciales.
 Shops are open and supplies are returning to normal.
 You should continue to follow the advice of the local authorities.

-The UK is providing assistance and financial support to the Turks and Caicos Islands.
-See this page for more information on the UK government response and advice for British nationals.
+The UK is providing assistance and financial support to the Turks and Caicos Islands following the impact of Hurricanes Irma and Maria.
+See this page for more information on the UK government response.